LCRA Griffith League Ranch Application (2018)

-The following maps show the other non-exempt well fields in the near the LCRA Griffith Ranch project (left) and the drawdown in the Simsboro formation of the Carrizo-Wilcox Aquifer that is predicted to result from the pumping of 25,000 ac-ft/year over a period of 50 years by the same project (right).
+The maps below show the other commercial, non-exempt well fields near the LCRA Griffith Ranch project (left) and the drawdown in the Simsboro formation of the Carrizo-Wilcox Aquifer that is predicted to result from the pumping of 25,000 ac-ft/year over a period of 50 years by the same project (right).
 (Source: Review of LCRA Permit Application Packet).